 - Dressmakers dummy – this is really useful for fitting blouses and shirts, but they are not cheap.
 You can make do without one.

 - Extra feet for your sewing machine – your machine should come with a few different feet but you may need some extra.
 Zipper feet for ordinary and concealed zips are particularly useful.

-- Storage and organisational things – storage racks for threads and bobbins, boxes for fabric, findings, and haberdashery.
+- Storage and organisational things – storage for threads and bobbins, boxes for fabric, findings, and haberdashery.
 The plastic boxes they sell in DIY stores for organising screws can be useful.
-It’s easy to get carried away with buying lots of different boxes (I find that anyway)
+It’s easy to get carried away with buying lots of different boxes (or maybe that’s just me).